rileysklar/riley-portfolio/README.md

 - **Tailwind CSS:** For responsive and maintainable styling
 - **WordPress/Craft CMS:** For content management and SEO optimization

-Through my portfolio, I invite you to explore my journey, expertise, and the unique perspectives I bring to software development 🌈.
+Through my portfolio, I invite you to explore my journey, expertise, and the unique perspectives I bring to front end development 🌈.

 Thank you for visiting!
 Let's connect and create impactful solutions together.